project-lux/lux-middletier/test/endpoints/testing-notes.md

         get-search-estimate
         get-search-will-match

-Loading config from configs\get-data-tests.xlsx for the get-data endpoint...
+Loading config from configs/get-data-tests.xlsx for the get-data endpoint...
-Loading config from configs\get-facets-tests.xlsx for the get-facets endpoint...
+Loading config from configs/get-facets-tests.xlsx for the get-facets endpoint...
-Loading config from configs\get-related-list-tests.xlsx for the get-related-list endpoint...
+Loading config from configs/get-related-list-tests.xlsx for the get-related-list endpoint...
-Loading config from configs\get-search-estimate-tests.xlsx for the get-search-estimate endpoint...
+Loading config from configs/get-search-estimate-tests.xlsx for the get-search-estimate endpoint...
-Loading config from configs\get-search-tests.xlsx for the get-search endpoint...
+Loading config from configs/get-search-tests.xlsx for the get-search endpoint...
-Loading config from configs\get-search-will-match-tests.xlsx for the get-search-will-match endpoint...
+Loading config from configs/get-search-will-match-tests.xlsx for the get-search-will-match endpoint...
 Found 436889 test configurations across 6 files

 Test distribution by endpoint type: